apnadkarni/blt/man/datatable.rst

    row labels.

   **-rows** *rowList*
-   Specifies the subset of rows from *tableName* to export.
+   Specifies the subset of rows from *tableName* to export.  *RowList* is a list of row specifiers.
+Each specifier may be a row label, index, or tag and may refer to multiple row (example: "all").
 By default all rows are exported.

   **-separator** *char*
    Specifies the separator character.
 This is by default the comma (,)